gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

     1. Using sequencing only, draw a rectangle of side lengths 500 and 400 at (-250, -250).
     2. Using a repeat loop (without a function), draw a rectangle of side lengths 50 and 40 at (-25, -25).
-    3. Use the definition provided above to draw a rectangle of side lengths 400 and 300 at (x=-300, y=-200) with a blue pencolor, a snow fillcolor, with a pensize of 6.
+    3. Use the definition provided above to draw a rectangle of side lengths 400 and 300 at (x=-300, y=-200) with a black pencolor, a snow fillcolor, with a pensize of 6.